ElenaBlejan/Proiect-Practic-TM/README.md

 1. Verify that user cannot add an employee when no field was fill in
 2. Verify that user can add an employee when the mandatory  fields are filled
+3. Verify how many employees can be added
+4.